Infosys says V Balakrishnan resigns

-MUMBAI A top executive at Infosys (INFY.NS) who was seen as a candidate to become the next chief executive, has resigned, the latest such departure since co-founder Narayana Murthy returned as executive chairman.
+MUMBAI V. Balakrishnan, a top executive at Infosys (INFY.NS) who was seen as a candidate to become the next chief executive, has resigned, the latest such departure since co-founder Narayana Murthy returned as executive chairman.

 Balakrishnan, widely tipped by analysts to become chief executive at India's second-biggest software services exporter, told TV channel ET Now that his decision to resign was not sudden and he wanted to pursue other interests, including potentially in private equity.